arnaudbos/i-rant/content/loom-part-1-scheduling.md

 {{< /gallery >}}

 Conceptually, a thread is like a process: it embodies the execution of a set of instructions and, at runtime, gets its own [control stack] filled with stack frames.
-But what's really remarkable about threads is their ability (for better or worse) to share the memory of their parent process.
+What's really remarkable about threads however, is their ability (for better or worse) to share the memory of their parent process.

-And because each thread has its own call stack, it's possible for multiple threads, while in a single process, to execute **different sets of instructions** running **in parallel** on distinct processors and cores.
+Each thread having has its own call stack makes it possible for multiple threads, while in a single process, to execute **different sets of instructions** running **in parallel** on distinct cores.

-So cooperative processes can now be implemented as a single process, but with multiple threads communicating directly by sharing memory places, by sharing data.
+Therefore, cooperative processes can be implemented as a single process, with multiple threads communicating directly by sharing memory places (data).

 I/O bound processes also benefit from this new layer of indirection because switching between threads of the same process is typically faster than switching between processes.